-For the past 34 years, Kennesaw State University (KSU) has dedicated each academic year to the study of a particular country or region introducing thousands of students to the rich diversity of world cultures that make up the human family.
+For the past 38 years, Kennesaw State University (KSU) has dedicated each academic year to the study of a particular country or region introducing thousands of students to the rich diversity of world cultures that make up the human family.
 The award-winning program plays a vital role internationalizing our campus and engaging local and global communities.
 Annually, it results in new courses and curriculum, research projects, education abroad programs, and global partnerships.

-- Expand participants' cultural knowledge and intercultural skills
+- Expand participants' cultural knowledge and intercultural skills.

-- Advance KSU's globally-focused curriculum, intercultural expertise, and international partnerships and research collaborations
+- Advance KSU's globally-focused curriculum, intercultural expertise, and international partnerships and research collaborations.

-- Support and empower faculty to integrate country specific material as well as education abroad and local intercultural experiences into their curriculum through connections with the local community and partners abroad
+- Support and empower faculty to integrate country specific material as well as education abroad and local intercultural experiences into their curriculum through connections with the local community and partners abroad.

-- Strengthen student engagement in global learning and help prepare students to enter the global society as responsible citizens
+- Strengthen student engagement in global learning and help prepare students to enter the global society as responsible citizens.

-- Break down stereotypes and connect across cultures by providing participants with a rich, complex sense of place, identity and community (both locally and globally)
+- Break down stereotypes and connect across cultures by providing participants with a rich, complex sense of place, identity and community (both locally and globally).

 - Extensive involvement of local and international community partners, including university partners, consular officials, business leaders, and expatriates

-- Guest lectures featuring national and international experts from various fields/professions (arts, business, education, engineering, health, humanities, science, etc)
+- Guest lectures featuring national and international experts from various fields/professions (arts, business, education, engineering, health, humanities, science, etc.)

 - Featured Theatre, Music and Dance Performances, Art Exhibits, and Culinary Demonstrations